 Food is Our Medicine

 Food profoundly impacts health and well-being, while also holding the potential to improve health equity.
-Nourish’s Food is Our Medicine guides health care providers on the importance of including culturally mindful food choices and Indigenous foodways into health care menus as a comforting way of advancing Reconciliation.
+Nourish’s Food is Our Medicine showcases the importance of weaving Indigenous foodways into health care as a means of supporting Reconciliation and improved healing for all.

 Nourish envisions a future in which the full potential of food as medicine is honoured and realized in our health and food systems.
-Food is Our Medicine showcases the importance of weaving Indigenous foodways into health care as a means of supporting Reconciliation and improved healing for all.

 -